tiagopala/gen-ai-study/docs/gen-ai-usage/README.md

 ### Prompting

 As we could see in the examples above, they mentioned many times that [writing good prompts](./tips-for-prompting.md) takes a crucial role in getting effective outputs or responses.

+### Choosing LLM

+Creating good prompts are very important, but [choosing which LLM](./choosing-right-model.md) is more suitable for you task it is also very important too.